Blue Waterfalls

 La Pintada

 La Pintada is something different.
-We never saw a shape like this ourselves.Unfortunately, we cannot allow you to enter the river at this point for safety reasons.
-But the lookout we created will blow your mind—a blue waterfall tumbling in a horseshoe shape section, surrounded with lush greenery.
-As far as we know, unique in this world.
+We had never seen a shape like this before.
+Unfortunately, we cannot allow you to enter the river at this point for safety reasons.
+But the lookout we created will blow your mind—a blue waterfall tumbling in a horseshoe shape section, surrounded by lush greenery.
+To the best of our knowledge, it is unique in the world.
 Worth checking it yourself.

 Why is the river Blue?